RuiHe1999/blog/content/en/posts/20221223-PM and fever clinic patient visit.md

 draft: false
 ---

+Three size-specific PM exerted different effects on the fever clinic visits.
+Strategies to control the concentrations of PM are still necessary, especially against PM10 and PMc.

 <!--more-->

 Citation: Li, D., **He, R.**, Liu, P., & Jiang, H. (2022).
 Differential effects of size-specific particulate matter on the number of visits to outpatient fever clinics: A time-series analysis in Zhuhai, China.
 Frontiers in public health, 10, 972818. https://doi.org/10.3389/fpubh.2022.972818